Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Hitchin systems

 The subtorsor $\calL \subset \Hit^{-1}(\calB'^\reg)$ that is defined by the action of $\Jac(X) \times \calB'^\reg$ on the Hitchin section has vertical tangent bundle $H^1(X,\calO_X)$ and the tangent space to the $\SL(n,\CC)$ Hitchin base are identified with $H^0(\Sigma_{\underline{a}},K_{\Sigma_{\underline{a}}})^-$.
 Therefore, $\calL$ is a visible Lagrangian.

-By Theorem \ref{theo:FM} the fiber-wise Fourier-Mukai transform of the structure sheaf of $\calL$ over $\calB'^\reg$ is supported on torsor over the abelian scheme that is dual to quotient in the exact sequence (\ref{eq:sequence_Jac_Prym}).
-That is the abelian scheme $\Prym(\Sigma/ \calB^{\reg}_{\SL(n,\CC)})$.
+By Theorem~\ref{theo:FM}, the fiber-wise Fourier--Mukai transform of the structure sheaf of $\calL$ over $\calB'^\reg$ is supported on torsor over the abelian scheme that is dual to quotient in the exact sequence~(\ref{eq:sequence_Jac_Prym}).
+That is the abelian scheme \smash{$\Prym\bigl(\Sigma/ \calB^{\reg}_{\SL(n,\CC)}\bigr)$}.
 The closure of this locus is the moduli space of $\SL(n,\CC)$-Higgs bundles. \end{proof}